Let’s build your calendar

 • Only 1 transition per week — lowest disruption

-• Easier to manage school routines and extracurricular activities
+• Easier to manage school routines, sports practice, and weekly extracurriculars

 Cons